What does a 21st Century midlife crisis look like?

 Sure, I had been probably a little too open about my own melt down around 43.
 But, I’m always honest about that and talk about it regularly on video, in talks, in this blog, and in my book.

-Zoe had very kindly mentioned my new book, so people started getting in touch that day.
+Zoe had very kindly mentioned my book, so people started getting in touch that day.
 So many new people checked out my website and signed up to my “It’s not too late and you’re not too old” newsletter that I almost wept with joy.

 Please do read Zoe’s article in The Guardian.